aspiringpro/marcusreed-ed838/src/pages/index.md

         content: >-
           I am available to assist you in making updates or modifications to your website, blog, facebook and other social media accounts.

+          > As we lose ourselves in the service of others we discover our own lives and our own happiness. -Dieter F. Uchtdorf
   - section_id: testimonials
     type: section_testimonials
     title: Testimonials